-There are two segments of a workout that are most often skipped or rushed; the warm-up and cool-down.
-Given the fact that most people are forced to squeeze a quick workout into their busy day, it’s easy to see why they may tend to skip or shorten these critical pieces of their workout — but skipping them can impede performance and expose you to injury.
+There are two segments of a workout that are most often skipped or rushed: the warmup and cooldown.
+Given the fact that most people are forced to squeeze a quick workout into their busy day, it’s easy to see why they may tend to skip or shorten these critical pieces, but doing so can impede performance and expose you to injury.

-According to the Science For Sport webpage, a well-designed warm-up routine can increase blood flow, muscle temperature, core temperature, and much more.
+According to Science for Sport, a well-designed warmup routine can increase blood flow, muscle temperature, core temperature and much more.

-- Faster muscle contraction and relaxation of both agonist and antagonist muscles
+- Faster muscle contraction and relaxation of agonist and antagonist muscles

 - Improved rate of force development